-However, civil suit can also be pursued for when someone purposefully sought to threaten or make offensive or harmful contact with another.
+However, civil suit can also be pursued with the help of a Greenville personal injury attorney for when someone purposefully sought to threaten or make offensive or harmful contact with another.

 Assault happens when someone intentionally acts in a way that causes the other person, or group of people, reasonable apprehension of imminent and harmful contact.

 For example, if someone swings around a knife near someone else to cause fear, and the fear of being hurt is reasonable, the person with the knife could be liable for damages.

 No contact is necessary for the tort of assault in a civil action.

 Battery occurs when there is purposeful contact, and the contact was made with the intent to harm or offend.